Syllabus

 Homeworks that are submitted past the posted deadline will not be graded and will receive 0 points.

-Project submissions will have a 2-day grace period.
+Project submissions will have a 1-day grace period.
 Projects submitted during the grace period will have 25 points deducted from the obtained grade.
 After the grace period, students who have not submitted their project will receive 0 points.

 Office hours

-Both the graduate TAs and myself will be available at posted times or by appointment.
+Both the graduate TA and myself will be available at posted times or by appointment.
 Office hours will be over Zoom.
 The most effective way to request an appointment for office hours outside of posted times is to suggest several times that work for you.
 I would suggest to write an email such as the following:

 Dear Dr. Wilke,